Nitecry7/SC2002-Java-Hospital-Management-System-Project/README.md

 #### Appointments

-The appointment between doctors and patients.
+The appointment between doctors and patients.<br>
-Both doctor and patient can leave notes for more efficient communication.
+Both doctor and patient can leave notes for more efficient communication.<br>

 #### Inventory

-All the medicine are here.
+All the medicine are here.<br>
-When the amount is low, it would show a message to alert user.
+When the amount is low, it would show a message to alert user.<br>

 #### Replenishment

-You can create a replenishment request.
+You can create a replenishment request.<br>
-System will ask if you want to request the medication under alert line.
+System will ask if you want to request the medication under alert line.<br>
-Submit to admins, they either approve or reject it.
+Submit to admins, they either approve or reject it.<br>

 ### Roles
 #### Patient